docker/docs/content/docker-hub/organization-faqs.md

 ### How do I add an organization owner?

 An existing owner can add additional team members as organization owners.
-All they need to do is select the organization from the [Organizations](https://hub.docker.com/orgs) page in Docker Hub, add the Docker ID/Email of the user, and then select the owner role from the drop-down menu.
-See [Organization owner](manage-a-team.md#organization-owner).
+You can invite a member and assign them the owner role in [Docker Hub](members.md#invite-members) or [Docker Admin](../admin/organization/members.md#invite-members).

 ### How do I know how many active users are part of my organization?